 developing countries for the IMF or the World Bank for periods of around six

 These opportunities give our people the opportunity to gain experience in their specialist field and to experience working in other cultures, as well as building an international network of colleagues.

 We are also interested in hearing from people who would like to be seconded to us.
 We value the diversity of thought that this brings to our organisation.

 The Bank is committed to providing a healthy and safe working environment for all employees.
 Our focus is to keep employees safe in the workplace and we aim to broaden people's skills, improve their awareness, and encourage their involvement in Health and Safety.

-The Bank also recognizes the importance of the wellness of its employees and staff have access to EAP Counselling Services for work and home related personal issues.
+The Bank also recognises the importance of the wellness of its employees, and staff have access to EAP Counselling Services for work − and home − related personal issues.

 The Bank has a friendly and open environment.
 We encourage people to work together and we like to have fun and celebrate our achievements.

-The Kids Reserve is a privately-run crèche that is located on Level 2.
+The Kids Reserve is a privately-run crèche that is located nearby.
 For further information phone 473-0494 or visit http://www.kidsreserve.com

 We offer employees access to a range of benefits at the Bank.
 Some of these are provided through the employee’s total remuneration package.